ckan/losser/README.markdown

   the same keys in the same order ([TODO](https://github.com/ckan/losser/issues/3))
 * A string of CSV-formatted text, one object per CSV row.
-The rows of the CSV correspond to the objects in the list of objects, and the columns correspond to the object's keys.
+The rows of the CSV correspond to the objects in the list of output objects if they had been returned as Python or JSON Data, and the columns correspond to the objects' keys.

 The input objects can be filtered and transformed before producing the output table.
 You provide a list of "column query" objects in a `columns.json` file